SHEDe

 In 2007 we were blessed with a generous gift that allowed us to solve our storage needs.
 We built a 52' x 80' warehouse that sits behind the church.
 Of course it is called the SHED.

 In 2008 we received 750 sets of bunk beds from two different universities.
 Along with some large hotel projects we had a record breaking year and gave away 1,550 beds along with loads of other household items.
-At this point we were helping 3-7 families per week with household items.
+At this point we are helping and delivering to 12-18 families per week with household items.

-Our SHED crew meets every Wednesday night and most Saturday mornings for pick ups and deliveries.
+Our SHED crew meets every Wednesday afternoon and evening for pick ups and deliveries.
 In our big projects many others from the church take time off to help as do many others from other churches.

 The SHED is a total volunteer operation.
 We work by referral from social and state agencies, churches, schools, missions and individuals.
 There has never been a cost for what we pick up, give away or deliver.